MEI Travel Banner Ad

 Speaking of drinking, let’s address the legal drinking age aboard the ship.
 Even though your vessel will likely sail to destinations where the drinking age is 18 (instead of 21 like in the U.S.), the ship abides by the laws of the country it originates from.
 If it sails from a U.S. homeport, the drinking age will be 21 on board.
 Off the ship, you abide by local rules — so go ahead and have some beers during your port day in Cozumel.

-If you’re taking a cruise that begins and ends somewhere other than the U.S — like a Mediterranean sailing — you abide by the drinking age of that country.
-In most cases, this means that on a European cruise, you will be able to drink on the ship if you’re 18.
+If you’re taking a cruise that begins and ends somewhere other than the U.S. — like a Mediterranean sailing — you abide by the drinking age of that country.
+In most cases, this means that on a European cruise, you will be able to drink on the ship if you’re 18 or older.

 Passports